mo7amedashraf98/Data-Science-Job-Market-Analysis/README.md

 # Introduction

 Dive into the exciting world of the data job market with me!
-This project focuses on Data Scientist roles in Egypt, unveiling insights into top-paying positions, In-demand skills, and where high demand meets high salaries.
+This project focuses on Data Scientist roles, unveiling insights into top-paying positions, In-demand skills, and where high demand meets high salaries.

 Curious to see the queries?
 [Check them out here](/Final%20Project/)

 **Note** :

 I tried to work on this project to cover inisghts about the Egyptian Job market, but unfortunatley the Egyptian market data was too limited.
 So I decided to go with remote Data Scientist jobs.

 # Why this Project?

 This project is the final project of Luke Barousse's SQL course, aiming to uncover insights about Egypt's data job market using real-world data provided by Luke.
 The dataset provides valuable information on job titles, salaries, locations, and essential skills.